Vine Removal and Desiccation

 Postharvest Handling and Storage

-Healing of cuts and bruises that occur during harvest is most rapid in storage when the environment has a high relative humidity (95%), when tubers are at an appropriate temperature (50-60°F), and when adequate ventilation is provided throughout the pile.
 These conditions should be provided for 2 to 3 weeks at the beginning of storage and helps the tubers suberize.
 Effective suberization reduces tuber water loss and prevents rot organisms from entering damaged tubers.
-After suberization the temperature should be gradually lowered to 40°F (table stock or seed potatoes) or maintained at 50°F (chipping potatoes).
-When rot potential is high (field frost, late blight, or if ring rot is present) the curing period should be eliminated, the temperature dropped immediately, and the ventilation increased.
-Crops with these issues should be utilized as soon as possible.
+After suberization the temperature should be gradually lowered to 40 °F (table stock or seed potatoes) or maintained at 50 °F (chipping potatoes).
+When rot potential is high (field frost, late blight, or ring rot is present), eliminate the curing period, drop the temperature immediately, and increase ventilation.
+Crops with these issues should be used as soon as possible.

 Storage temperature control is best achieved with forced air ventilation.
 Storage relative humidity should be kept as high as possible without causing condensation on the storage walls and ceilings.
 Good insulation properly protected with a vapor barrier reduces the danger of condensation.